 Having a bushy hipster beard has become a trend nowadays.
 For some people, growing beard requires a lot more than just letting it grow naturally.
 Minoxidil, being the no. 1 hair regrowth product, is used by many people to grow a beard.
 Many articles recommend Kirkland or Rogaine minoxidil for this purpose.
 Are they really the best minoxidil for beard growth?
 I would say 'no'.
 This blog will explain why.

 Minoxidil works for facial hair without any doubt

-Minoxidil was approved by FDA to treat hair loss nearly 3 decades ago(1) .
+Minoxidil was approved by the FDA to treat hair loss nearly 3 decades ago(1).
 You can read minoxidil frequently asked questions if you want to know more about it.

-People have used minoxidil off-label for beard growth just as long as for hair regrowth.
+People have used minoxidil off-label for beard growth just since it was used for hair regrowth.

-The population of using minoxidil to enhance beard skyrocketed in the recent years.
-Currently there are FaceBook and Reddit minoxidil beard discussion groups that have tens of thousands members, and there are thousands of before-and-after photos that clearly demonstrate how well it works.
+The population of people using minoxidil to enhance beard skyrocketed in recent years.
+Currently there are Facebook and Reddit minoxidil beard discussion groups that have tens of thousands of members, and there are thousands of before-and-after photos that clearly demonstrate how well it works.

 In reality, it works effectively to grow hair just about anywhere with hair follicles.
 If you are on the fence, there is a clinical trial conducted in Thailand showing that 3% minoxidil is effective for facial hair growth around the beard area (2).